taataa/tapspace/docs/tutorial/index.md

     const space = tapspace.create('#mytapspace')
     ...

 In order to achieve infinite zoomability, the space itself does not specify a fixed world coordinate system.
-Instead, we need to create at least one *origin plane* that provides us a *frame of reference* onto which we can position our content.
+Instead, we need to create at least one *basis* that provides us a *frame of reference* onto which we can position our content.

-    const plane = space.plane()
+    const basis = space.createBasis()

 Then, we create our first content element.